Dh80,000 penalty; monthly budget: How UAE residents tackle traffic fines

 Foreign Ministry stressed immediate priority to preserve Palestinian lives, unhindered delivery of humanitarian and relief aid to the Gaza Strip

-For Emirati driver H. K., 2023 was the worst year for fines since she began driving.
-She racked up amounts of Dh80,000.
-“Most of them are speeding fines,” she said.
-“Some I did not know about but in some cases, I knew that I had been speeding.
-Most of it happened on long drives when I wasn’t really sure of the speed limits.”
+For Emirati driver H. K, 2023 was her worst year for fines since she began driving, accumulating a total of Dh80,000.
+“Most of them were speeding fines,” she said.
+“Some I did not know about, but I knew I had been speeding in some cases.
+Most of it happened on long drives when I was unsure of the speed limits.”

 “At the beginning of every year, I think I am going to drive better this year but at some point I invariably get late and I end up speeding,” she said.
 “However, when I saw the bill of Dh80,000, my jaw dropped.
 It was the highest amount I ever paid.
 I am actively trying to make sure that I am a better driver this year.”